jbcoe/value_types/DRAFT.md

 operators do not compose further; for example, a composite would not be able to automatically generate a composited `operator()` or an `operator[]`.

+### Supporting arithmetic operators

+While we could provide support for arithmetic operators, `+`, `-` ,`*`, `/`, to
+`indirect` in the same way that we support comparisons, we have chosen not to do so.
+The arithmetic operators would need to support a valueless state which there is no precedent for in the standard library.

+Support for arithmetic operators could be added in a future version of the C++ standard.
+If support for arithmetic operators for valueless or empty objects is later added to the standard library in a coherent way, it could be added for `indirect` at that time.

 ### Member function `emplace`

 Neither `indirect` nor `polymorphic` support `emplace` as a member function.
 The